 An initial consultation with Dr. Mahoney determines whether the patient’s health and dental history are optimal for the implantation process.

 If you are determined to be a candidate for dental implants, we will use some of the most advanced dental technology available the most accurate placement of your dental implant.
 Using a 3D CT-imaging scanner, we are able to more accurately place the titanium screw needed for the implant.
 A local anesthetic and nitrous oxide (if desired) are used to ensure the comfort of the patient during the implantation process.
-In some case, Dr. Mahoney might need to perform in-office bone grafting.
+In some cases, Dr. Mahoney might need to perform in-office bone grafting.
 Once the jaw bone has fully healed and formed around the screw, we will complete the restoration and attach the permanent crown to your dental implant post.
+For expert dental care, give us a call and schedule an appointment.
+Reach out to our office by calling 574-272-0466 at your earliest convenience!